Skip to Content

 • Raise awareness and educate your colleagues about hearing loss, its impact, and how they can support you in the workplace, this will better promote an environment of understanding and empathy.

 • Take plenty of breaks!
-Listening with hearing loss can be exhausting.
+Listening to hearing loss can be exhausting.
 If possible, schedule short breaks during the workday to rest and recharge your hearing abilities.

 Remember that effective communication and coping strategies may vary depending on the type and degree of hearing loss and individual preferences.
 It's important to adapt these tips to your unique situation and work environment.